 It is one of the original types of silk fabric that is still available.
 You will find many clothing pieces made from Habotai Silk.

-– Noil Silk: This is a raw silk which has subtle flecks on it.
+– Noil Silk: This is raw silk that has subtle flecks on it.
 These are the natural particles of an insect’s cocoon.

-– Tussah Silk: This is wild silk that is produced by silkworms which feed on oak and juniper leaves.
+– Tussah Silk: This is wild silk that is produced by silkworms that feed on oak and juniper leaves.
 It is available in its natural color, a creamy tan.